DAY 232 OF 365 IN 2021

 Elimelech’s migration to the land of moab with his household was to escape the famine in Judah, much like many do in the search for opportunities.
 But as curveballs go, both the father and his two sons died in the land of Moab.
 Their place temporary sojourn had became their final resting place.

 Naomi had lost the people closest to her and was prepared to part ways with her daughters in law.
 It was during this process that Ruth realised one thing that had remained with Naomi all the while and remained tangible: “her God”.
 Hence, Ruth’s declaration ‘your God will be my God’.
 Beloved, one can plan for so much, but life has a way of throwing in curveballs on our journey.
-But regardless of how many of those surprises come our way, let’s near in mind that God remains a certainty.
+But regardless of how many of those surprises come our way, let’s bear in mind that God remains a certainty.